echo3/echo3/README.md

 What is Echo?
 =============

-Echo is an open-source framework for developing rich web applications.
-From the developer's perspective, Echo behaves as a user interface toolkit--like Swing or Eclipse SWT.

-AJAX technology is employed to deliver a user experience to web clients that approaches that of desktop-based applications.
-Echo applications can be created entirely in server-side Java code using a component-oriented and event-driven API or as client-side applications written in JavaScript.
+Echo is an open source framework for developing rich web applications.
+From the developer's perspective, Echo behaves as a user interface toolkit like Java's Swing or Eclipse SWT and completely abstracts developers from the web tier.
+Ajax technology is employed to deliver a user experience to web clients that approaches that of traditional desktop applications.
+Echo applications can be created entirely in server-side Java code using a component-oriented and event-driven API or as client-side applications written entirely in JavaScript.

 Why Echo?
 =========

-Though MVC and Swing are well established and well known, most web application frameworks on the market are still stuck in the paradigm of page-flow oriented design principles and require a heavy mixture of different technologies like XML, Java, JSP, Tag libraries, etc.
-This has heavy implications on the development process as it disables full reuse but requires to generate, write and maintain many different artifacts during the whole process.
-Think of JSP template files, XML based page flow descriptions, required form beans, and so on: All of these must be written, maintained and kept in sync for every dialog of your project.
+Although Model-View-Controller (MVC) design principles and the Java Swing API are well established and well known, most web application frameworks on the market are still stuck in the paradigm of page-flow oriented design principles and require a heavy mixture of different technologies like XML, Java, JSP, tag libraries, etc. Such a paradigm has significant impacts on the development process as it disables full reuse and requires developers to generate, write, and maintain many different artifacts during the whole process: Think of JSP template files, XML-based page flow descriptions, required form beans, and so on; all of these must be written, maintained, and kept in sync for every element of your project's user interface.

 In contrast Echo offers a very efficient and sophisticated way to implement and design complex real-world applications in pure Java, enabling to fully